-The maximum safe dose of zinc is only 40 mg a day!
-But, most zinc supplements contain higher doses per tablet.
+Although, the maximum safe dose of zinc is only 40 mg a day, most zinc supplements contain higher doses per tablet.
 You should avoid taking higher dosages for weeks, without consulting your healthcare provider.

 Health benefits of zinc

 Zinc is essential for good health.
 It is required for the activity of over 100 enzymes!
 Actually, zinc is the second most abundant trace mineral in the human body after iron.
-We have about 3 g of zinc in our bodies.
+We have about 3,000 mg of zinc stored in our bodies.

 The zinc deficiency is pretty common worldwide.
 It is estimated that about 2 billion people are deficient in zinc.